zowe/docs-site/docs/troubleshoot/troubleshoot-zos-services.md

 **Symptom:**

-When you open connected to a Zowe Data set or z/OS Files API, you get a Response code 500 - 'Internal Server Error', with a message "Unable to generate unique CeaTso APPTAG"
+When you request a Zowe Data set or z/OS Files API, and receive a response code 500 - 'Internal Server Error', with a message "Unable to generate unique CeaTso APPTAG"

 **Solution:**